ahmed-sherien/RuleBasedEngine/readme.md

 ```
 rule:---------------------------------
-If Age GreaterThan 18, then GoToClub
+If Person Age GreaterThan 18 and Club IsOpen IsTrue, then GoToClub
 --------------------------------------
 --[person 1]--------------------------
 Person whose name is Anas, age is 15, and is not adult